Official home of Joan Merriam:

 My first Golden came to me in June of 1995 in the person of a beautiful boy I named Shiloh, and who was with me for 14 years.
 A year after I adopted Shiloh, I adopted a sweet little girl named Sammi, who stayed with me on this earth until she was 14½.

-Now, I have brought another Golden into my life and heart.
+After Sammi, I brought another Golden into my life and heart.

 Casey came to me in the late spring of 2010 through the great people at Homeward Bound Golden Retriever Rescue (www.homewardboundgoldens.org)and even though I wasn't planning to adopt an older dog, you know what they say about those best-laid plans.
 I firmly believe that the spirits of my Shiloh and Sammi played a part in the whole thing...and when this gorgeous, 85-pound 9-plus-year-old boy walked over and looked into my eyes, it was all over.

 Casey soon became a Certified Therapy Dog through Therapy Dogs, Inc. , and we visited convalescent facilities, hospitals, rehabilitation centers and schools together.
-(In the picture at left, he's wearing his Therapy Dog jacketin purple, of course!)
-Unfortunately, age has finally caught up with him, and he's simply not able to do Therapy Dog work any longer.
+(In the picture at left, he's wearing his Therapy Dog jacket—in purple, of course!)

 Beginning in May of 2012, I began writing about life with dogs in a monthly column called "Casey's Corner" for our local newspaper, The Union.
 I've posted the columns here for those of you who don't subscribe, or who prefer a digital version.

-Just so you can share them, too, here are a couple of shots of my first two Goldens, Shiloh and Sammi, who are patiently waiting for me on the other side of the Rainbow Bridge.
+So you can share them, too, here are a couple of shots of my first two Goldens, Shiloh and Sammi, who now with my beloved Casey are patiently waiting for me just this side of heaven, at the Rainbow Bridge.

 (And don't hesitate to write to me anytime at email@example.com .)